duhrer/fluid-lint-all/README.md

 }
 ```

+You can see clear examples of custom options for linting checks that support them in [this text fixture](.fluidlintallrc-custom-options.json).
+Note that stylelint does not allow you to intermix content from `configFile` (which we use) and `config`, so best
+practice is to extend a configuration and overlay your own exceptions, as demonstrated in [this text fixture](.stylelintrc-custom.json).

 ## Adding (or Disabling) Default Includes and Excludes

 There are global includes and excludes defined by default.
 See [this file](./src/js/lint-all.js) for the default